 We will be glad to advise you.

-© 2018 BECK Fastener Group.
+© 2021 BECK.
 Powered by SIWA Online GmbH

 The finish nails are either 15 gauge or 16 gauge.
 Brads are 18 gauge.
 Finish nails are the correct choice for fastening larger crown and baseboard trim, brad nails are used to install smaller trim to help prevent splitting and to promote a cleaner looking job with less touch-up work after the nailing is done.